engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 ```

-Only the most recent promise is considered, meaning you don't need to worry about race conditions.
+✏ Only the most recent promise is considered, meaning you don't need to worry about race conditions.

-If you know that your promise can't reject, you can omit the catch block.
-You can also omit the first block if you don't want to show anything until the promise resolves:
+If you know that your promise can't reject, you can <span style="color:red">omit the catch block</span>.
+You can also omit <span style="color:red">the first block</span> if you don't want to show anything until the promise resolves:

 ```html
 {#await promise then number}